howler118/milestone-project-one/README.md

 - Code Institute for the course materials and general support
 - Union Mills Football Club for the use of the logo and other media
 - Paul Hatton for the use of his UMFC video on YouTube
-- Manchester United FC website (manutd.com) - gave me the idea for adding a website feedback section to the contact page
+- Manchester United FC website (manutd.com) - gave me the idea for adding a website feedback section to the contact us page